gramineproject/gramine/Documentation/quickstart.rst

       cd LibOS/shim/test/regression
       make SGX=1
       make SGX=1 sgx-tokens
-      graphene-sgx helloworld
+      gramine-sgx helloworld

 Troubleshooting
 ---------------

-- When installing from sources, Graphene executables are placed under ``/usr/local/bin``.
+- When installing from sources, Gramine executables are placed under ``/usr/local/bin``.
 Some Linux distributions (notably CentOS) do not search for executables under this path.
-If your system reports that Graphene programs can not be found, you might need to edit your configuration files so that ``/usr/local/bin`` is in your path (in ``PATH`` environment variable).
+If your system reports that Gramine programs can not be found, you might need to edit your configuration files so that ``/usr/local/bin`` is in your path (in ``PATH`` environment variable).